 If you endure chastening, God deals with you as with sons; for what son is there whom a father does not chasten?
 But if you are without chastening, of which all have become partakers, then you are illegitimate and not sons.

 a.
-God deals with you as sons: Many people claim an inability to relate to God as a loving Father because they never knew a loving human father in their own experience.
+God deals with you as sons: A fundamental fact of the believer’s relationship with God is that He is to His people as a loving, good father is to a son or daughter.
+Some have trouble receiving this because they never knew a loving, good human father in their own experience.
 Yet, even these can still receive the love of God the Father.

 i.
-Not everyone knows by experience what a model father is, but we all know by intuition what a good father is like.
+We all do not know by experience what a model father is, but we all know by intuition what a good father is.
 God is that perfect Father, and He gives us that intuition.
-One feels cheated or disappointed by a bad father because they intuitively compare the bad father to our good Father in heaven.
+One feels cheated or disappointed by a bad father because they intuitively compare them to our good Father in heaven.

 b.
 God deals with you as sons: God’s correction is never to punish us or make us pay for our sins.
 That was done once and for all at the cross.
 His correction is motivated only by His love, not by His justice; He chastens us without anger.

 i.
 “While he shall never be arraigned before God’s bar as a criminal, and punished for his guilt, yet he now stands in a new relationship-that of a child to his parent: and as a son he may be chastised on account of sin.”
 (Spurgeon)

 c.
 If you are without chastening… you are illegitimate and not sons: Those who consider themselves beyond God’s correction do not appreciate that it is a mark of a true son, and unknowingly associate themselves with illegitimate children of God.

 i.
 “When this attitude is realized, then we understand the direct and blessed connection between ‘discipleship’ and ‘discipline.’“ (Thomas)